 M State works with 46 partner high schools to provide college-level courses through the Concurrent Enrollment Program.

-M State collaborates with 36 partner high schools across Minnesota to offer college-level classes taught in the high school classroom, by a qualified high school teacher.
+M State collaborates with more than 30 partner high schools across Minnesota to offer college-level classes, all taught in the high school classroom by a qualified high school teacher.

 Student benefits of taking concurrent courses include: